Updated December 23, 2020

 Implementing Scrum needn't be scary.
 Like any voyage of discovery, you will have high points and challenges.
 Still, the results have been demonstrated repeatedly by organizations across the globe and in virtually every industry.

-Scrum Alliance® is a membership organization with more than 800,000 members dedicated to transforming the world of work.
-Scrum is a business approach that reaches far beyond software and aligns with customer needs — and it works.
+Scrum Alliance® is a trade organization with more than 800,000 members dedicated to transforming the world of work.
+Scrum is a business approach that reaches far beyond software and aligns with customer needs.
+We encourage you to learn more about scrum and how it helps your teams manage complex work.

 Learn about Scrum and agile certifications through Scrum Alliance, the premier non-profit certifying body preferred by agilists around the world.